 Being concerned in the supply of drugs or being concerned in an offer to supply drugs are ‘supply’ offences under sections 4(3)(b) and 4(3)(c) of the Misuse of Drugs Act 1971.

-You can be convicted if prosecutors can prove beyond reasonable doubt that you have said or done things in preparation to supply and either you have supplied drugs or you’ve made an offer to supply.
+You can be convicted if prosecutors can prove beyond reasonable doubt that you have said or done things in preparation to supply, and either you have supplied drugs or you’ve made an offer to supply.
 Prosecutors do not need to prove that you produced drugs or had drugs in your possession.

 The offence covers people who can be implicated in drug dealing but haven’t actually been caught with drugs on them, as well as couriers, looks-outs, advertisers, and other people involved in the chain of supply.